KaiyuWei/rover-on-mars/README.md

 ## How To Use
 ### Run the command
-Run the command `php artisan robot:go [options]` to get the final locations of the robots you input
+Run the command `php artisan robot:go` to get the final locations of the robots you input
 ### Input format
 The input should be a multi-line string like:
 ```angular2html